 Asset Protection: Is it Too Late?

 More and more people are using the legal system to deprive others of their life's work and we receive calls and email everyday from folks like you who want to protect their assets from these types of potential attacks.
 Certainly the current economic downturn and real estate bust has spurred an increased interest in asset protection planning.
-The problem for many people is that by the time they think about asset protection, it's too late.
+The problem for many people is that by the time they think about asset protection, it's often too late.
+During the earlier part of their careers, Richard Barid and Michael Smith worked as creditor's attorneys, helping banks and other lenders with collections and bankruptcy issues.
+That experience gives them a unique perspective on asset protection planning.

 There are laws known as fraudulent conveyance or transfer laws which will nullify transfers of assets that are made with the purpose of putting assets out of a creditor's reach.
 The statute of limitations generally applicable in such statues is around five (5) years, but each state has their own statutes and the time periods may vary.
 This means that any transfer made within the last five years will be targeted by a creditor to be set aside.
 So, if you are in financial difficulty today, any transfers that you completed over the last five (5) years could be subject to set aside by a creditor.